 When severe weather is lurking in the neighborhood, you'll likely see social media posts referencing "SPC" risks such as "Slight" or "Enhanced" or "Moderate."
-An example might be: "SPC giving Enhanced Risk of severe weather over Oklahoma today while north Texas is in the Slight Risk category."
+An example might be: "The SPC is giving Enhanced Risk of severe weather over Oklahoma today while north Texas is in the Slight Risk category."

-"SPC" refers to NOAA's Storm Prediction Center will issue color-coded risk categories over geographic areas that represent the level of perceived threat.
+When severe weather is possible, NOAA's Storm Prediction Center will issue color-coded risk categories over geographic areas that represent the level of perceived threat.

 A light green shade indicates just a risk of general thunderstorms but not reaching severe levels.
-From there, the risk levels get a name:
+From there, the risk levels get a name.

 According to NOAA, marginal means a risk of isolated severe storms that are expected to be limited in coverage and/or intensity.
 "Slight" Risk means scattered severe storms are likely, but they would be short-lived and/or not widespread.

 Once you get into the Enhanced and higher risk categories, the confidence increases of a potential widespread or regional severe weather outbreak.

-SPC will also issue outlooks for possibilities for tornadoes, large hail or damaging winds inside severe storms.
+The SPC will also issue outlooks for possibilities for tornadoes, large hail or damaging winds inside severe storms.
 Hatched areas show an additional risk of upper-end severe weather events, such as tornadoes of EF-2 to EF-5 strength on the Enhanced Fujita Scale.

 On this particular day, strong tornadoes were a concern across much of Missouri and into northern Arkansas.